mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

-If you are using [a Linux laptop](https://handbook.gitlab.com/handbook/tools-and-tips/linux/) with either the GNOME Display Manager (GDM) as the login manager or GNOME as the desktop environment, then further steps are _recommended_ to improve the setup.
+If you are using [a Linux laptop](https://handbook.gitlab.com/handbook/tools-and-tips/linux/) with either the GNOME Display Manager (GDM) as the login manager or GNOME as the desktop environment, then further steps might be required when one of the following issues is seen:

+1. A password field is not displayed on the login screen, when you boot with your YubiKey plugged in
+2. The output of `journalctl --user -u yubikey-agent.service` shows that `yubikey-agent` is unable to fetch SSH keys immediately after logging in, with the error `smart card cannot be accessed because of other connections outstanding`.

 #### Disable smart card authentication within GDM

+After booting with your YubiKey plugged in, if you see a GDM screen which asks you to enter your username, and no password field is displayed, this usually means that Smartcard authentication has been enabled.
+(One workaround for this problem is to boot without your YubiKey plugged in.)
-We are using the `pcscd` daemon, which was originally used for smartcard-based login.
-GDM will automatically prefer smart card authentication over password-based authentication, if the laptop has `pcscd` running and is booted with the YubiKey plugged in.

-In order to disable smart card authentication, we can update the settings usign this command:
+Smartcard authentication is enabled because the `pcscd` daemon is used for communication with the YubiKey by `yubikey-agent`; this daemon was originally used for smartcard-based login.
+GDM will automatically prefer smart card authentication over password-based authentication when `pcscd` is running and a YubiKey is plugged in.
+In order to disable smart card authentication, we can update the settings using this command:

 ``` shell
 sudo -u gdm dbus-launch --exit-with-session env DCONF_PROFILE=gdm gsettings set org.gnome.login-screen enable-smartcard-authentication false